 Interestingly enough in terms of pricing, there is little differentiation between holsters of various locations.
 Just like hip and ankle models, Shoulder Holster come in varying grades in terms of pricing.
 There are certainly budget buys to be had, and on the flip side, consumers can expect to spend a pretty penny on the best shoulder holster choices available.
 This differentiation in cost may be much more pronounced in fact with underarm holsters, where spending extra money may be more likely to result in a far superior product.

-Most Important Things to Consider When Buying a Shoulder Holster:
+What to Consider When Buying a Shoulder Holster

 Regardless of how many negative traits people may kick back and forth about underarm holsters, there are a lot of reasons why they are still a superior choice for weapon access, safety and security.
 Interestingly enough, safety is almost always one of the most common reasons people give for not choosing a Shoulder Holster.
 Why is this?
 Because in a lined up formation, such as the case for instance during training or at the range, the crosswise manner in which underarm holstered weapons are drawn means that no matter what, the drawn weapon will inevitably be pointed at a person nearby.